Flat-faced Persian cat requiring special respiratory care

 For car travel, use well-ventilated carriers, maintain cool temperatures, and make frequent stops to monitor breathing.
 Never leave your cat in a parked vehicle.

-What are the signs of breathing problems in brachycephalic cats?
+What are the common signs of Brachycephalic Airway Syndrome in cats?